diel-project/diel-project.github.io/docs/updates.markdown

 # News

 * We have over 3 million records from more than 8000 sites spanning 20 countries (and counting) as of June 2022.
 The data is continuing to roll in!
 Check out our [maps page]({% link map.md %} for our current process data statistics.
+Hover over different countries in the maps to get country-specific summaries.

 * The project website is live.
 Stay tuned for more project updates!